WHMHammer/468-final-project/README.md

 - Implemented a local copy of the weight vector in shared memory and only write to global memory when the model is fully trained

-- Changed `X` from row-major to column-major for coalesced global memory access
+- Changed `X` from row-major to column-major and applied other methods for coalesced global memory access

 [Jiren Li](https://github.com/Li-Jiren)